 Location: Queens College, founded in 1937, occupies a 76-acre, grass-covered campus in a quiet residential area of the borough of Queens.
 Housing and shopping areas in Queens are within walking distance or a short bus ride, and the Graduate Center in midtown Manhattan is readily accessible by public transportation.
 The Department of Chemistry and Biochemistry is housed primarily in Remsen Hall, a four-story laboratory and classroom building and also occupies several research laboratories and offices in the adjacent Science Building.
-Construction begins in 2006 on an annex to Remsen that will house all instructional laboratories and most organic research labs, and renovations on Remsen will be started to house physical, bioorganic, and biochemistry research labs.
+A new Remsen annex was added in 2009 and it now houses all instructional laboratories and most research labs.

 The Department of Chemistry and Biochemistry is well supplied with modern equipment for support of research.

 Organic Group: Major items primarily used by the organic groups include a 500 MHz Avance III Bruker NMR with QXP probe, a Bruker DPX 400 MHz FT NMR with QNP probe and automatic sample changer, Bruker Smart Breeze X-ray diffractometer with Oxford

 cryoprobe, a Vacuum Atmosphere inert atmosphere glove box for organometallic and organophosphorus research, a microwave-assisted reaction system, various gas and liquid chromatographs, analytical spectrophotometers, and an HP GC/MS.